 All You Need to Know About the Great Wildebeest Migration

-Thousands of hooves trample across the soft grass between the Serengeti and the Masai Mara in pursuit of rainfall.
+Thousands of hooves trample across the soft grass between the Serengeti and the Maasai Mara in pursuit of rainfall.
 Walking for days on a quest for fresh grazing, water and a birthing haven for wildebeest, zebras and other animals taking part of The Wildebeest Migration.

 The Wildebeest Migration is a hotspot for tourists as they eagerly await the sight of thousands of wildebeest, zebras and gazelles to cross the river, following the rains.